DataDog/documentation/content/en/security_platform/default_rules/_index.md

 disable_sidebar: true
 ---

-Datadog provides out-of-the-box (OOTB) rules to flag attacker techniques and potential misconfigurations so that you can immediately take steps to remediate.
-Datadog continuously develops new default rules, which are automatically imported into your account.
+Datadog provides out-of-the-box (OOTB) detection rules to flag attacker techniques and potential misconfigurations so you can immediately take steps to remediate.
+Datadog continuously develops new default rules, which are automatically imported into your account or with the Agent.
+For more information, see the Detection Rules documentation.

-To filter rules by a specific Security Platform product, click on the following buttons:

-- **Log Detection** to see OOTB [Cloud SIEM][1] rules.
-- **Workload Security** to see OOTB [Cloud Workload Security][2] rules.
-- **Cloud Configuration** or **Infrastructure Configuration** to see the [Cloud Security Posture Management][3] rules.
-- **Application Security** to see OOTB [Application Security][4] rules.
+Click on the buttons below to filter by different parts of the Datadog Security Platform.
+OOTB rules are available for [Cloud SIEM][1], [Posture Management][2], which are divided by into cloud and infrastructure configuration, [Workload Security][3], and [Application Security][4].

 [1]: /security_platform/cloud_siem/
 [2]: /security_platform/cspm/